This content is sponsored by Wells Fargo.

 “My grandfather was a pillar in the community,” he said.
 “JC Lofton will be around for the next 100 years because we’re going to make sure we keep it going.”

-The Open for Business Fund has continued to extend grants to nonprofits and CDFIs in the District.
+The Open for Business Fund has continued to grow.

-Just recently, Wells Fargo announced that it selected City First Enterprises, ECDC Enterprise Development Group, Latino Economic Development Center, National Community Reinvestment Coalition, Washington Area Community Investment Fund to join Local Initiatives Support Corporation D.C. to receive grants from the fund.
+Wells Fargo has provided grants to City First Enterprises, ECDC Enterprise Development Group, Latino Economic Development Center, National Community Reinvestment Coalition, Washington Area Community Investment Fund and Local Initiatives Support Corporation D.C. since the fund started just over a year ago.

-That brings about $10 million in additional money to D.C. to help underserved small businesses stay open and preserve jobs.
+This effort contributed about $10 million to D.C. to help underserved small businesses stay open and preserve jobs.